ART C183: Introduction to Digital Art and Media

 Instructional Techniques

 A variety of instructional techniques will be employed to encompass different student learning styles.
 These may include but are not limited to, lecture, discussion, projects, and small group activities.
-Instruction will be supplemented, where appropriate, by digital media presentations and resources, guest speakers, and field trips.
+Instruction will be supplemented, where appropriate, by digital media presentations and resources, guest speakers, and virtual field trips.

 Reading Assignments